 ARE CAPITAL CREDITS REFUNDED EVERY YEAR?

 Each year, the Southeastern Indiana REMC Board of Directors makes a decision on whether to refund capital credits based on the financial health of the cooperative.
 During some years the co-op may experience extreme weather patterns which significantly affects kWh sales and margins, high growth in the number of new accounts added, maintaining an optimal equity level, rate inadequacy due to inflated costs since the last rate revision or severe storms may result in the need to spend additional funds to repair lines and restore electric service.
 These events might lower cash and member equity, causing the board to defer any capital credit refund.
 For this reason, Southeastern Indiana REMC’s ability to return margins to members in the form of capital credits reflects your cooperative’s strength and financial stability.

 DO I LOSE MY CAPITAL CREDITS IN THE YEARS THE CO-OP DECIDES NOT TO MAKE REFUNDS?

 No. All capital credits from every year members have been served by Southeastern Indiana REMC are maintained until such time as the board refunds them.
-Prior to this year, Southeastern Indiana REMC refunded all capital credits through 1990.
+Prior to this year, Southeastern Indiana REMC refunded all capital credits through 1997 and part of 2018.

-HOW MUCH HAS SOUTHEASTERN INDIANA REMC PAID IN TOTAL CAPITAL CREDITS REFUNDS SINCE IT BEGAN IN 1939?
+HOW MUCH HAS SOUTHEASTERN INDIANA REMC PAID IN TOTAL CAPITAL CREDIT REFUNDS SINCE IT BEGAN IN 1939?